leveille/kache/README.md

 Enabling/Disabling Kache
 ------------------------

 You can control whether or not Kache is enabled via the 'enabled' option in KacheConfig.
-You can ovverride this setting by explicitly enabling or disabling Kache:
+You can override this setting by explicitly enabling or disabling Kache:

     Kache.enable();
     alert(Kache.isEnabled()); // true